pete-otaqui/Validator.js/README.markdown

 Validator.js
 ============

 A simple validation module, for use server- or client-side.
+It depends on underscore, from documentcloud.

-Quick Usage
+Simple Usage
 -----------
 You can use Validator to quickly check a string (or in most cases an array) like so: